 A study from the Academic Medical Centre in Amsterdam analyzed 50 published studies and concluded that "findings suggest that T. gondii infection is associated with several psychiatric disorders."

 "There may be an association but that doesn't mean there's causation," Dr. Hayden Schwenk, a pediatric infectious disease specialist at Stanford, told SF Gate.
 "Lots of people own cats and schizophrenia is a relatively uncommon illness."

 "Practically no people we work with have any sign of significant neurobehavioral problems such as schizophrenia, bipolar disorder, depression or suicide.
 If it happens, it must be very rare," said McLeod who cares for many persons with toxoplasmosis.
 "When it comes to mental disorders, it's very hard to say what came first.
 Maybe people who have the disease might be people who simply have more ways to contract Toxoplasma.
 An association does not mean there is a cause and effect."

-A recent study found links the parasite with several brain conditions, including Alzheimer’s disease, Parkinson’s, epilepsy and some cancers.
+However, a recent study published in Scientific Reports found links the parasite with several brain conditions, including Alzheimer’s disease, Parkinson’s, epilepsy and some cancers.

 Can T. gondii affect your behavior?

 We know that rats infected with the parasite lose their fear of felines, which increases the likelihood they'll be killed and eaten by a cat, providing T. gondii with a host where it can reproduce.
 Because it has this effect on rats, several researchers have looked at how it might change human personality or behavior.